codeday/www-codecup/README.md

 New CodeCup website design, built off graphctf

 ## Config
-All configuration is done through environment variables or [`.env.local`](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) files (Using the same variable names).
+All configuration is done through environment variables or a [`.env.local`](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) file (Using the same variable names).

 Name | Description
 --- | ---